-The Australian Sketchbook was Gill’s first foray into the new process of chromolithography, and only the second book published in Australia using the technique, which allowed for the printing of multi-coloured images through the use of oil-based inks applied to a sequence of printing stones.
+The Australian Sketchbook was ST Gill’s first foray into the new process of chromolithography.
+It was the second book published in Australia using the technique, where multi-coloured images were printed using oil-based inks on a sequence of printing stones.

 Samuel Thomas Gill